emberjs/website/source/blog/2018-05-30-emberjs-accessibility-and-a11y-tools.md

 ## What next?

 It's our responsibility as developers to build inclusive tech, so keep learning!
 [Melanie Sumner's](https://github.com/MelSumner) EmberConf talk [Accessibility for All](https://www.youtube.com/watch?v=6ydNf7e5P00) is a fast, concise introduction to accessibility in Ember, and [this article series](http://www.melsumner.com/blog/accessibility/a11y-accessibility-guide-ember-developers/) provides a deeper dive.
-There are also more ember-a11y addons available that solve different accessibility challenges.
+There are also more ember-a11y addons available that solve different issues.

 Almost all of us will have a disability at some point in our lives.
 Accessible web practices lead to better user experience - things like improved keyboard navigation, text that is still readable on a dim monitor, and clear pointers on how to interact with a UI.